 - 2 medium eggs

 - 3 tablespoon sun dried tomatoes in oil drained

-- salt and pepper to taste
+- salt to taste

-- Vegetable Oil for cooking
+- vegetable oil for cooking

-- Prepare a plate/bowl with ¼ cup breadcrumbs and dip each vegetable patty in it.
+- Prepare a plate/bowl with ¼ cup breadcrumbs and generously dip each vegetable patty in it.

 - You may need to do this in batches as the patties should be apart from each other to prevent sticking.